-If we beat back the barriers of ignorance and doubt, And triumph o’er the
+- If we beat back the barriers of ignorance and doubt, And triumph o’er the

 enemies of peace within, without;

 - What is a new thing I can learn, a question that I choose to answer in 2019?

 - Where in my life do the “enemies of peace” run rampant and will I confront them?

-Let’s level mountains of our pride that shut men from our view, And bridge the yawning chasms of
+- Let’s level mountains of our pride that shut men from our view, And bridge the yawning chasms of

 - Who have I shut out behind my “mountain of pride” or separated myself from across the “chasms of misunderstanding”, and how can I restore that relationship?